ferranfg/mpl-publisher/readme.txt

 `Parse error: syntax error, unexpected '[' in ../wp-content/plugins/mpl-publisher/vendor/illuminate/support/helpers.php on line 365`

-This errors is related with the installed PHP version on your server.
+This error is related to the installed PHP version on your server.
 Please, make sure you follow the [recommended WordPress requirements](https://wordpress.org/about/requirements/)

 If you have any other error, please use the [MPL - Publisher support forum](https://wordpress.org/support/plugin/mpl-publisher)

 = Which output formats are supported? =

-Currently we support EPUB2.0, EPUB3.0, Mobi, Microsoft Word (docx), Markdown, print-ready PDF and Audiobook (mp3).
+Currently, we support EPUB2.0, EPUB3.0, Mobi, Microsoft Word (docx), Markdown, print-ready PDF, and Audiobook (mp3).
 You can choose it from the Output format's select menu.

 = What about other formats? =

-In future releases we will add further improvements to our current formats.
+In future releases, we will add further improvements to our current formats.
 Keep updated.

 == Screenshots ==